What Are Nonexempt Assets in a Bankruptcy Case?

 What Happens to Your Assets

 If you have nonexempt assets in your bankruptcy case, your creditors will file a claim against the assets to get a distribution from the bankruptcy estate.
-The trustee will take the assets, sell them, and distribute the proceeds to the creditors who’ve filed a claim.
+The trustee will take the assets, sell them, and distribute the proceeds to the creditors who have filed a claim.
 The trustee may decide not to use some of your nonexempt assets if they aren’t worth much or would be too difficult to sell.

-You’re expected to be honest in listing your assets. he U.S. Trustee’s office may take action if they have reason to believe you're hiding assets.
-Trustees don’t often search homes, but they can get a court order to do so if they suspect that you’re hiding assets.
+You’re expected to be honest in listing your assets.
+The U.S. Trustee’s office may take action if they have reason to believe you're hiding anything.
+Trustees don’t often search homes, but they can get a court order to do so if they have any reason to be suspicious.

 How to Avoid Losing Assets

 Instead of filing bankruptcy, consider selling your assets on your own and using the money to pay or settle your debts.
 It’s more work for you, but it allows you to avoid having a bankruptcy on your credit report.

 However, note that if you try to sell assets so you won’t have to give them up in bankruptcy, and then later file bankruptcy, your bankruptcy case may be in trouble.
 The court will analyze your intent in selling the assets and make a decision about whether you were trying to hide assets or defraud the court.
-The trustee may recover the sold assets, seize some of your exempt property, or may even deny a discharge of your debts.
+The trustee may recover the sold assets, seize some of your exempt property, or even deny a discharge of your debts.

 If you’ve already filed Chapter 7 bankruptcy, the trustee may let you keep the asset if you can afford to pay the value of the asset.
 Or, you may be able to exchange a nonexempt asset for an exempt asset.
 Converting to a Chapter 13 bankruptcy may also be an option.
 It's best, however, to make any bankruptcy decision with a clear understanding of the risks to your personal property.